-If your Plan approves benefits for care provided by Non-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, your Plan may require you to participate in Case Management prior to receiving ongoing care and services.
-This plan generally does not cover services provided by Non-Network Providers.
+If your Plan approves benefits for care provided by Out-of-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, your Plan may require you to participate in Case Management prior to receiving ongoing care and services.
+This plan generally does not cover services provided by Out-of-Network Providers.
 To find out more information about the program, call (800) 922-8778.